Toddler boy sitting in bed playing.

 Lynch says to look for beds that are low to the ground, “easy for littles to climb into,” and have a side rail.
 Hartshorn specifically recommends a removable rail that you can use when your child is younger, but remove as they get older.

 She adds to read reviews carefully to make sure that a bed is not impossible to assemble or have other issues.
 It’s also always a good idea to look for no-VOC finishes and Greenguard certification, which ensures low chemical emissions.
-Emma Beryl, a mom and interior designer based in New York and New Orleans, shared her hack for materials safety standards with Cubby: Enter a California shipping address: The state’s rigorous emissions laws will help prevent you from ordering anything that is questionable.
+Emma Beryl, a mom and interior designer based in New York and New Orleans, shared her hack for materials safety standards: Enter a California shipping address: The state’s rigorous emissions laws will help prevent you from ordering anything that is questionable.

 There are fewer choices of toddler beds than cribs or single beds, so your options are more limited, but it’s best to choose a simple design anyway.
 All the experts we spoke to recommended avoiding overly baby-ish beds because the kid might outgrow the style before he or she physically outgrows the bed, and it will be harder to sell or giveaway at the end of its useful life in your household.

-1 / 9
+1 / 10

 The Cozy Contemporary